-- teacher/staff or contractor, the agency will be informed and invited to share any information relating to previous concerns or allegations) - 6.7.
+- 6.7.
 If there is an allegation or concern raised against the Head Teacher, then the Chair of Governors should be contacted.
-He/she will inform the LADO and follow guidance in KCSIE 2022 (Part 4) and Appendix 4 in this policy - 6.8 Following outcome of any investigation, there is a legal requirement for employers to make a referral to the DBS, where they consider whether the individual has engaged in conduct that harmed or is likely to harm a child, or if they pose as risk of harm to a child.
+He/she will inform the LADO and follow guidance in KCSIE 2023 (Part 4) and Appendix 4 in this policy - 6.8 Following outcome of any investigation, there is a legal requirement for employers to make a referral to the DBS, where they consider whether the individual has engaged in conduct that harmed or is likely to harm a child, or if they pose as risk of harm to a child.
 Consideration must also be made, if it is appropriate, to refer to the Teacher Regulation Agency (TRA) for them to determine if the individual should be banned from teaching.